-more than 2 other anticonvulsants and valproate was not allowed.
-Patients were randomized to receive placebo, a target dose of 300 mg/day of lamotrigine, or a target dose of 500 mg/day of lamotrigine.
-The median reductions in the frequency of all partial-onset seizures relative to periods were analyzed, the median change in seizure frequency was a 25% reduction on lamotrigine compared with placebo (P<0.001).
-The third trial (n = 41) was a double-blind, placebo-controlled, crossover trial consisting of two 12-week treatment periods separated by a A-week washout period.
+no effect on carbamazepine-epoxide plasma concentrations, but in a small, uncontrolled study (n = 9), carbamazepine-epoxide levels increased.
+A second trial (n = 98) was a double-blind, placebo-controlled, randomized, crossover trial consisting of two 14-week treatment periods (the last 2 weeks of which consisted of dose tapering) separated by a 4-week washout period.
+Patients could not be on more than 2 other anticonvulsants and valproate was not allowed.
+The target dose of lamotrigine was 400 mg/day.
+When the first 12 weeks of the treatment eriods were analyzed, the median change in seizure frequency was a 25% reduction on lamotrigine compared with placebo (P<0.001).
+The third trial (n = 41) was a double-blind, placebo-controlled, crossover trial consisting of two 12-week treatment periods separated by a 4-week washout period.
 Patients could not be on more than 2 other anticonvulsants.
 Thirteen patients were on concomitant valproate; these patients received 150 mg/day of lamotrigine.
 The 28 other patients had a target dose of 300 mg/day of lamotrigine.
-The median change in seizure frequency was a 26% reduction on lamotrigine compared with placebo (P<0.01).
+The median change in OWP Pharmaceuticals, Inc., 400 E. Diehl Road, Suite 400, Naperville, IL 60563. seizure frequency was a 26% reduction on lamotrigine compared with placebo (P<0.01).

 No differences in efficacy based on age, sex, or race, as measured by change in seizure frequency, were detected.
 Adjunctive Therapy with Lamotrigine in Pediatric Patients with Partial-Onset Seizures